 If your ex has not been paying child support regularly, or promised to pay and hasn’t, you may need to seek guidance from an experienced Carrollton family law attorney.
 When the parent has failed to pay child support that was part of a court order, you can file a motion for contempt.
 Contempt of court simply means that the person disobeyed a court order.
 The family court will set a hearing date and both parents must attend.
 At the hearing, the parent will have an opportunity to explain why the child support was unpaid.
 If the parent is found guilty of contempt, he could face penalties in addition to the repayment of child support.
 The penalties could include a jail sentence.

 Sometimes a court proceeding may only make the matter worse.
 If your ex is unable to pay due to losing a job, or because of medical issues, he might petition the court for a reduction in child support.
-Each case is different, so it is helpful to talk to a qualified attorney to discuss the details of your case.
+Each case is different, so it is helpful to talk to a qualified family attorney to discuss the details of your case.
 Remember that child support is in place to benefit your child and, therefore, you should take steps to ensure that your child gets the money he or she is entitled to receive.
 Contact Moffitt Law, LLC for the help you need with child support payments.